 City Walls Medical Centre is located in the heart of the very attractive and historic Roman city of Chester.
 It is a large purpose-built medical centre which was opened in June 1997, and came into being following the merger of Nicholas Street Surgery and George Street Surgery.
 The Centre is now a modern, purpose-built surgery, offering a wide range of facilities and equipment to a very high standard.
 There is also a branch Medical Centre in the village of Saughall, 5 miles north of the City, which has been fully modernised and offers a full range of services.

-8 Partners (including our Practice Nurse partner), Salaried GPs, GP Registrars, a Nurse Team, and our Admin Staff make up our Practice Team.
-The present list comprises approximately 17,000 patients from a practice area that covers inner city and rural areas within a radius of around 5 miles from the centre of Chester.
+9 Partners (including our Nurse Partner), Salaried GPs, GP Registrars, a Nurse Team, and our Admin Staff make up our Practice Team.
+The present list comprises approximately 16,500 patients from a practice area that covers inner city and rural areas within a radius of around 5 miles from the centre of Chester.

 The Centre has a pleasant waiting room area, with a designated children’s play area.
 The doctors' consulting rooms are situated around the perimeters of the main waiting room.
 This facility allows the doctors to collect their patients personally, which allows them to maintain a personal and friendly approach.